zechlau14/zechlau14.github.io/projects/heartbreaker.md

 | 7-14 | Uncertain |
 | 15-19 | Indifferent |
 | 20+ | Friendly |

+#### Food and Water
+After 1 day without water, a character becomes dehydrated, get disadvantage on all Rolls.
+After 3 days without water, die.

+Each day without food causes max HP to reduce by 1.

 #### Dungeons
 A Dungeon Turn takes about 10 minutes.
 In that time, PCs may